sherryl4george/java-ast-instrumentation/README.md

 `sbt` command line can also be used to run the project.
 Running the project from the root will provide you with option to select which class has to run.
 Run both the files in two separate terminals in the order described above.

+**Note** In case you encounter an error during compilation regarding missing dependencis of `com.sun.jdi.*` make sure your project is set to use JAVA 11.
 To run from command line use:
 `sbt clean compile run`